dojo/dijit-themes/flat/README.md

 Icons, along with class names, `.dijitIcon*` aliases and hex codes, can be viewed in Flat Theme Test app.

-This theme includes the `selection.json` file, which can be loaded into an IcoMoon App for editing.
+This theme includes the `selection.json` file, which can be loaded into the IcoMoon App for editing.
 This icon font includes all the icons needed for icons used in dijits (close in Dialog, etc) and all aliased `.dijitIcon*` and `.dijitEditorIcon*` classes.
 The hex codes should be maintained as is.

 The test app uses the `selection.json` to create the icons tests.
 The test app includes a globally exposed method `createIconClasses()`, which will create and download a text file containing the icon classes and dijit aliases, which can then be added to `flat-icons.sty` when changes are made to the icon set.